Definition/General

 Introduction:

--It represents approximately 80-85% of all cervical cancers and is strongly associated with high-risk human papillomavirus (HPV) infection.
+-It is strongly associated with high-risk HPV infection.

 Origin:

--Arises from the squamous epithelium of the ectocervix, typically at the transformation zone
+-Originates from the squamous epithelium of the cervix

 Classification: